alexander-marquardt/es_local_indexer/README.md

 python3 searching_app.py -h
 ```

-If you are not running on OSX or are unable to successfully execute the above commands, then you may optionally consider using a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) to avoid system-wide installation of the dependencies (listed in requirements.txt).

-In order to install required Python dependencies, execute
+If you are not running on OSX or are unable to successfully execute the above commands, then you may need to install required Python dependencies.
+This can be done as follows:
 ```
 pip3 install -r requirements.txt
 ```